telerik/ajax-docs/controls/window/alert,-confirm,-prompt-dialogs/how-to-change-the-dialog-templates.md

 * {2} - Default text (for the prompt template)

 You can change the look of the alert, confirm, and prompt dialogs in your application by changing these templates.There are two ways to change the template that the **RadWindowManager** in your application uses:	in the markup or by creating them in the code-behind.
 Information for both of them is available in the article below.

+>important You can only use plain HTML in the templates, server controls are not supported and may even result in errors.

 This topic contains the following sections.